JoseP055/JoseP055/README.md

 ---

-## 👨‍💻 About Me
+## About Me

-- 🎯 Focused on **Data Science**, **Machine Learning**, and **Software Development**
+- Focused on **Data Science**, **Machine Learning**, and **Software Development**
-- 🚀 Founder of **Evidens CR**, a project that combines analytics and strategy to drive smart decisions
+- Founder of **Evidens CR**, a project dedicated to analytical and strategic decision-making
-- 🌱 Always learning and improving — exploring new technologies and methodologies
+- Constant learner, always exploring new technologies and improving technical and analytical skills
-- 💬 Motto: *"Clarity, precision, and evidence — data always tells the truth."*
+- Guiding principle: *"Clarity, precision, and evidence — data always tells the truth."*

 ---